Marxlp/pyFlightAnalysis/README.rst

 *pyFlightAnalysis* is based on: pyqtgraph (which is based on PyQt), pyOpenGL, pyulog, and a number of other widely used scientific packages including numpy, matplotlib, etc.
-For python2.x PyQt can't directly be installed using pip so you need to `install it manually <https://riverbankcomputing.com/software/pyqt/download>`__
+For python2.x, PyQt can't directly be installed using pip so you need to `install it manually <https://riverbankcomputing.com/software/pyqt/download>`__
 (if using Anaconda, install using the command: `conda install pyqt`).
-But for Python 3.x.
-PyQt5 installs directly from pip.
+But for Python 3.x, PyQt5 can't be installed directly from pip.
 After installing PyQt do below bash commands to install other dependencies.

 .. code:: bash